Sumant-Polaki/fpga-doc-2/README.md

 3. **Digital Interface**: The LM70 communicates with the host microcontroller using a two-wire interface, which simplifies the integration process.
 4. **Small Size**: The LM70 is available in a small package that makes it ideal for space-constrained applications.
 5. **Wide Temperature Range**: The LM70 can measure temperatures in the range of -55°C to +150°C, which makes it suitable for a wide range of applications.

+The LM70 component is widely used across the automotive, industrial, and medical industries for various applications.

 ***Working Principle***: